fleetdm/fleet/handbook/business-operations/README.md

 - Check to make sure [bookkeeping quirks](https://docs.google.com/spreadsheets/d/1nuUPMZb1z_lrbaQEcgjnxppnYv_GWOTTo4FMqLOlsWg/edit?usp=sharing) are all accounted for and resolved or in progress toward resolution.
 - Check balance sheet and profit and loss statements (P&Ls) in QBO against the [monthly workbooks](https://drive.google.com/drive/folders/1ben-xJgL5MlMJhIl2OeQpDjbk-pF6eJM) in Google Drive.

+### Quarterly investor reporting
+- Login to Chronograph and upload our profit and loss statement (P&L), balance sheet and cash flow statements for CRV (all in one book saved in [Google drive](https://drive.google.com/drive/folders/1ben-xJgL5MlMJhIl2OeQpDjbk-pF6eJM).
+- Provide updated metrics for the following items using Fleet's [KPI spreadsheet](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit#gid=0).
+  - Headcount at end of the previous quarter.
+  - Starting ARR for the previous quarter.
+  - Total new ARR for the previous quarter.
+  - Upsell ARR (ARR from expansions only), downgrade ARR and churn ARR (if any) for the previous quarter.
+  - Ending ARR for the previous quarter.
+  - Starting number of customers, churned customers, and the number of new customers Fleet gained during the previous quarter.
+  - Total amount of Fleet customers at the end of the previous quarter.
+  - Gross margin %
+    - How to calculate: total revenue for the quarter - cost of goods sold for the quarter (these metrics can be found in our books from Pilot).
+Chronograph will automatically conver this number to a %.
+  - Net dollar retention rate
+    - How to calculate: (starting ARR + new subscriptions and expansions - churn)/starting ARR.
+  - Cash burn
+    - How to calculate: (start of quarter runway - end of quarter runway)/3.

 ## Taxes and compliance